oporoke/compusconnect/README.md

 ---

-## 🤝 Contributors
+## 🤝 Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+We welcome contributions from the community!
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, development process, and pull request guidelines.

 ---

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.